Astrotope/mr-level-05-fsd-mission-01-tdd-a-team/API_03_SPEC.md

 - It is not clear if the risk_rating should be an integer value, or a decimal value.

-- It is not clear if the car_value should is a string or decimal/integer.
+- It is not clear if the car_value should be a string or decimal/integer or allow for both.
 Two different examples of car_value are given.
   - 6614 which could be an integer or decimal.
 I am assuming decimal in this case, as it is money.
   - "$6,614" which is a string, and need to be converted, for the purpose of calculation.

-- There is also confusion about the output values monthly_premium and yearly_premium, as these are both shown as string values, and decimal values
+- There is also confusion about the output values, monthly_premium and yearly_premium, as these are both shown as string values, and decimal values
   - 27.5 which is a decimal
   - "$614," which is a string of unclear numerical value.